ibm-build-lab/acct-config-iam/README_SANDBOX.md

-# Steps to set up a Cloud Pak Sandbox account
+# Steps to set up a Partner Sandbox account

 Clone this repo and cd into acct-config-iam